dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 5. Table Extensions
 6. Cross Database Joins
 7. All functions in Analysis --> Create Calculated Field
-8. Filtering on a time dimension that has Date Part applied to it
+8. Filtering on a Date Part time dimension for a Cumulative metric type